 Here’s a useful GMAT infographic.
 Read the entire GMAT column for an in-depth look.

 The MAT consists of 120 analogy questions.
 Each question will present the student with an incomplete analogy:

 Darwin : evolution :: Einstein : (a. relativity b. gravity c. quantum physics d. thermodynamics)

 It will be up to the student to decide how two of the three given terms are related and then choose a fourth term that creates a pair with the same relationship.
 In the above case, Darwin is popularly known for the theory of evolution; in the same way, Einstein is popularly known for the theory of relativity (choice “a”).
 Every question on the MAT takes this form.
 However, the content of these analogies can pull from any subject, from the humanities to science:

 You can also access Pearson’s description of these subjects.

 Miller Analogies vs GMAT: Time & Cost

 The GMAT exam is just under four hours long.
 In comparison, the MAT is relatively short, taking just an hour.
-The GMAT also costs $250 which is 3-4 times the cost of the MAT.
+The GMAT also costs $250-$300 depending on location which is at least 3-4 times the cost of the MAT.